henry-spanka/homebridge-freeathome/README.md

         "<ACTUATOR-SERIAL>": {
             "blacklist": ["*"],
         },
+        "<ACTUATOR-SERIAL>": {
+            "whitelist": ["ch0010"] # Only for Door Lock - free@homeTouch 7 at the moment.
         }

     }
+}
 ```

 You can find the actuator serial in the web interface of the Busch-Jaeger SysAp Interface.

+Some actuators (like Door Lock - free@homeTouch 7) require the channel to be explicitly whitelisted.

 ## (Video) DoorBell
 See the [DoorBell Tutorial](docs/DoorBellTutorial.md) on how to setup the BuschJaeger DoorBell in HomeKit.